saleae/demo/full-stack.md

 - Ideally, your PC microphone/headphones/speakers set up to work well with an online meeting

 ## Joining the call
-- Please join the meeting using the zoom URL in the calender invite.
+- Please join the meeting using the zoom URL in the calendar invite.
 - If your PC audio is NOT set up, please call us at the number in the invite.
 - Once the call starts, please share your screen with us.